FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

    The ``fdp`` is configured to use an in-memory triple store, and ``mongo`` data is stored only in the container.
    There are no persistent `volumes`_ or `bind mounts`_, so all data is lost when the stack is torn down.

-   If you need persistent data storage, you can try the ``persistent/v1`` configuration instead.
+   If you do need persistent data storage, you can try the ``persistent/v1`` configuration instead.
-   This configuration includes a ``graphdb`` triple store and uses `volumes`_ for persistence of all data.
+   That configuration includes a ``graphdb`` triple store and uses `volumes`_ for persistence of all data.

 3. Set up the stack: